-Vibrantly red and earthy with kidney beans, New Mexico Chile Powder and tomato paste, this chili is a perfect balance of Southwestern flavors.
-Hearty and robust, keeping ingredients simple and pure gives this Cowboy Chili Recipe its unique layers of flavor.
+This Cowboy Chili is vibrantly red and earthy with kidney beans, New Mexico Chile Powder and tomato paste.
+A perfect balance of Southwestern flavors.
+Hearty and robust, keeping ingredients simple and pure gives this hearty recipe its unique layers of flavor.

 Back when I first started my food blog in 2009, there were just a handful of food bloggers, compared to the thousands today.
 We were a tight knit group, becoming virtual and many times in-person friends.